syswonder/hvisor-tool/README.md

 ### Virtio Daemon

-The Virtio daemon provides Virtio MMIO devices for virtual machines, currently supporting three types of devices: Virtio-blk, Virtio-net, and Virtio-console devices.
+The Virtio daemon provides Virtio MMIO devices for virtual machines.
+Currently, it supports three types of devices: Virtio-blk, Virtio-net, and Virtio-console.

-#### Pre-requisites
+#### Prerequisites

-To use the Virtio daemon, add a node named `hvisor_device` to the **Root Linux device tree**, for example:
+To use the Virtio daemon, a node named `hvisor_device` must be added to the **device tree of Root Linux**, for example:

 ```dts
 hvisor_device {